LEAF: Language-EEG Aligned Foundation Model for Brain-Computer Interfaces: Experiments

+Table~\ref{tab:paradigm_avg} summarises the paradigm-level averages.
+The upper block lists task-specific architectures (EEGNet, Conformer, TSception, ST-Transformer), while the lower block contains EEG foundation models (BIOT, EEGPT, LaBraM, CBraMod).
+LEAF outperforms all baselines across every paradigm group and metric.
+The largest gains appear in the ``Other'' category (SSVEP, covert speech, mental workload), where LEAF achieves 71.36\% balanced accuracy and 55.78\% Kappa---surpassing the next-best method by over 4.7 and 6.8 percentage points, respectively.
+These results confirm that LEAF generalises effectively not only within well-studied paradigms such as MI and emotion recognition, but also to less common BCI tasks.

+\paragraph{Direct Inference} In the direct inference setting, LEAF is trained on the combined training split of all datasets during the multi-task instruction tuning stage and then directly evaluated on each downstream dataset without any additional finetuning.
+Since the instruction condition influences direct inference performance, we report results under three instruction settings:

-\textbf{No Instructions}: Input \textit{Default} or \textit{None}; \textbf{Informed Task}: Provide an instruction specifying the EEG task; \textbf{Informed Task \& Targets}: Provide both the task type and target classes (e.g., This is an MI task; decode \textit{Left} vs. \textit{Right}).
-The instruction-tuned model is directly applied to the held-out test sets without adaptation.
-The quantitative results in Table~\ref{tab:interence_no_finetune} corroborate these visual patterns.
-Compared to the ``No Instruction'' condition, providing task-level instructions yields an average gain of 1.77\% in balanced accuracy, while the most detailed condition (task \& targets) further improves performance to 2.12\%, respectively.
+No-instruction: input \textit{Default} or \textit{None}; Task-only instruction: provide an instruction specifying the EEG task; Task \& Target Instruction: provide both the task type and target classes (e.g., This is an MI task; decode \textit{Left} vs. \textit{Right}).
+Figure~\ref{fig:instruction_levels} presents the per-dataset balanced accuracy obtained under these three instruction settings.
+A clear overall trend emerges: as the instruction becomes more informative, direct-inference performance improves on most datasets.
+This result suggests that task and target semantics act as effective priors, guiding EEG embeddings toward more discriminative and semantically aligned representations.